nstraub/injectjs/README.md

 De-registers `hashchange` event for clearing state lifetime `types`.

 > **Note:** by default, InjectJS assumes your application is changing state (i.e. moving to another area of the application) every time the hash portion of the URL is changed.
-While this may be the default behaviour for most web sites, and is encouraged by most routers (like `Backbone`'s `routes`, `simrou`, `AngularJS ng-route`'s default behaviour), more and more sites are adopting HTML5 pushstate, and there are quite a few SPA's which don't use the hash at all. for those sites, you should call this method and then register a handler for your particular state change that calls `injector.clearState`
+While this may be the default behaviour for most web sites, and is encouraged by most routers (like `Backbone`'s `routes`, `simrou`, `AngularJS ng-route`'s default behaviour), more and more sites are adopting HTML5 pushState, and there are quite a few SPA's which don't use the hash at all. for those sites, you should call this method and then register a handler for your particular state change that calls `injector.clearState`

 **signature**